Facts and Statistics

 - Carbon Capture and Storage (CCS) is a technology that can be used in a number of industries to reduce CO2 emissions, including those produced by oil sands bitumen upgrading.

-- The projects are expected to reduce GHG emissions by 4.1 million tonnes annually beginning in 2015.
-That is the equivalent of taking one million vehicles, or one third of all registered vehicles in Alberta, off Alberta roads.
+- The projects are expected to reduce GHG emissions by 2.76 million tonnes annually beginning in 2016.
+That is the equivalent of taking 550,000 vehicles off Alberta roads.

 - More information and full details about the projects is available from the main CCS page.